 With this in mind, it becomes clear that many intellectual property issues in joint development scenarios can quickly become complex and difficult to define.
 However, if the success of your business is tied to the success of the joint development effort, it is best to tackle these issues early in the collaboration to ensure that there is certainty with respect to your rights and that those rights are protected.
 While there are circumstances where these issues can be effectively handled independently, it is often best to obtain the counsel of an intellectual property attorney to ensure that any foreseeable issues are properly addressed.

 Joint-development efforts can be extremely valuable tools to growing businesses, particularly when natural synergies exist.
 That said, this is an area where foresight and proactive consideration is necessary to avoid undesirable outcomes, particularly in the area of intellectual property ownership, so that when new intellectual property is developed, the lines of ownership are clearly defined.

-Nate is a shareholder in McNair’s Charlotte office, where he focuses his practice in the areas of intellectual property procurement, enforcement, and transactional matters.
+Nate is a partner in Burr Forman’s Charlotte office, where he focuses his practice in the areas of intellectual property procurement, enforcement, and transactional matters.
 Read more about him here.